 Email pop-ups are a conversion marketing necessity.
 This lead capture tactic is incredibly effective for website traffic conversion, visitor engagement, and product education.

-So the question is no longer “Should I use an email pop-up?”
-But “How do I get the best results out of my email pop-ups?”
+So the question is no longer “Should I use an email pop-up or sms pop up?”
+But “How do I get the best results out of my email pop ups?”

 - Marketing Copy: Show personality, spur action, and create need/urgency